jborean93/pyspnego/README.md

 The following Python libraries can be installed to add extra features that do not come with the base package:

-* [python-gssapi](https://github.com/pythongssapi/python-gssapi) for Kerberos authentication on Linux
+* [python-gssapi](https://github.com/pythongssapi/python-gssapi) and [pykrb5](https://github.com/jborean93/pykrb5) for Kerberos authentication on Linux
 * [ruamel.yaml](https://pypi.org/project/ruamel.yaml/) for YAML output support on `pyspnego-parse`